Can you appreciate a wild and true tale?

 The mission of the Paqo is to preserve the earth, heal the sick and to teach people to treat everything and everyone with Munay, which basically is the energy of Love in Action.
 Who wants to know more about this incredibly pure and well-conserved legacy, can read the books of Trophonios Publishing and Elizabeth Jenkins.

 Now that I know that all this abundance in my life, both the good, the bad and the ugly experiences, have made me stronger, wiser, kinder, happier and more honest, I’m deeply, deeply thankful for it.
-My main reason for writing is to reach out to other souls out there and give back some of that wealth in the highest, most creative, joyful and inspired form possible.
+My main reason for writing is to reach out to other souls out there and give back some of that wealth in the most creative, entertaining and joyful form possible.
 Sharing out of sheer love and joy, even if only you and no other reader in the world would be genuinely touched and inspired by what I have to say.
 I can’t adequately explain why this is so important to me.
 It has something to do with my deepest and most treasured belief, that in essence we’re one, we all came from the same source, we’re all made from the same, divine material, and we will ALL meet again at the end of times in the deepest embrace possible.

-With all my love and Munay *,
+With Munay *,

 Barbara De Roos